 See the Calendar of Events for forthcoming items of interest.
 Also, please let us know of any events that are planned and we will include them.

-This village site is organised by Alne Parish Council but it is not a Parish Council website.
+This village site is organised and paid for by Alne Parish Council but it is not a Parish Council website.

 If you find anything out of date or incorrect, please tell us through the Contact page.
 Thank you.

 Who all of her life had been shy,